atbolsh/TransformerHomunculus/research/guide.md

 Jun 20th, 2025

  -- look up the video stuff from the video LLM presentation at work.
-Try to find something you can replicate or steal -- look up the "reasoning" stuff; what it means, how it's done.
-Consider how to use that -- I loved the "tag" which meant "go look at this caption".
+Try to find something you can replicate or steal X -- look up the "reasoning" stuff; what it means, how it's done.
+Consider how to use that
+     -- basically, this means any LLMs that was finetuned deliberately for reasoning.
+     -- no single method (eg CoT or anything like that) -- corporate first; academics were trying to recreate o1 more than anything else -- grab-bag of methods, from special datasets to finetuning to RL, etc.
+ -- I loved the "tag" which meant "go look at this caption".
 It was very useful.
 Use that (later, when instructions arise)

 Those two are important.
 I should figure out the current SOTA.